 Thankfully, Health Canada is considering new measures to strengthen food package labelling and claims.
 In particular, Health Canada is proposing to require food companies to show highly-visible, simple, intuitive warning labels for foods high in sugar, saturated fat, and sodium.

-The Stop M2K Coalition (representing twelve non-government organizations) urges you to support the introduction of robust Front-of-Package (FoP) nutrition labelling, as a part of Canada’s Healthy Eating Strategy.
+The Stop Marketing to Kids Coalition (representing twelve non-government organizations) urges you to support the introduction of robust Front-of-Package (FoP) nutrition labelling, as a part of Canada’s Healthy Eating Strategy.
 This comprehensive and integrated public health strategy has the potential to significantly improve the nutritional health of Canadians.

 “It could be another 30 years before we get this kind of opportunity again,” says Heart & Stroke’s Director of Health Policy and Advocacy, Manuel Arango.
 It’s time to act now and give kids a better chance at reaching their full potential.